Edward-Cody/EdwardCody_Project/docs/DeveloperDocumentation.md

 ## Known Issues
 ### Minor:
- - The following warning message appears "UserWarning: Starting a Matplotlib GUI outside of the main thread will likely fail."
  - Rapidly navigating to new web pages may not give the code enough time to take screenshots or generate heatmaps.
  - Having to pull up the Cursor Tracker GUI to stop the recording could be seen as a negative if the cursor movements on the final web page are important.